Skip to content

 Ship faster with secure, automated pipelines

-We design and implement GitHub Actions CI/CD pipelines and GitHub Advanced Security for GitHub Enterprise organisations.
+We design and implement GitHub Actions CI/CD pipelines and GitHub Advanced Security (GHAS) for GitHub Enterprise organisations.
 Reusable workflows, CodeQL scanning, secret detection, and supply chain security built into every commit.

 GitHub Actions and security capabilities